What is a direct cremation?

 The average cost of a funeral has soared since we began looking at the Cost of Dying back in 2004.

-In 2022, the average basic cost of a funeral is £4,056, while the average cost of a direct cremation is a comparatively low £1,647.
+The average basic cost of a funeral is now around £4,000, while the average cost of a direct cremation is comparatively low at around £1,500.

 If cost is a determining factor for you in your choice of funerals, then a direct cremation could help save a considerable amount.

 Find out how much a funeral could cost in your area with our funeral cost calculator.

 With a direct cremation, there are no timed proceedings, so your loved ones won't know when the cremation will take place – they'll be given the ashes afterwards.